Without dialysis machines and the skilled professionals to operate them, the lives of many individuals would be significantly shortened.

 - Ensuring the safety and comfort of patients

-- Adjusting dialysis machines to suit individual patient needs
+- Adjusting dialysis machines as necessary to accommodate patients’ needs

-In Texas, aspiring dialysis technicians must adhere to the guidelines established by the Centers for Medicare and Medicaid Services (CMS) as there are no strict state-specific training and certification requirements.
+In this state, there aren’t rigid training and certification prerequisites for dialysis technicians.
+Instead, technicians must adhere to the guidelines established by the Centers for Medicare and Medicaid Services (CMS).

 - Licensure or certification

-Certification must be obtained within 18 months of starting employment.
+Certification must be obtained within 18 months of commencing employment in this profession.

 - The Nephrology Nursing Certification Commission (NNCC)